An adaptive hierarchical ensemble Kalman filter with reduced basis models: Introduction

 In this work we address the issues above by proposing two alternative algorithms, the adaptive reduced basis multi-level ensemble Kalman filter (aRB-ML-EnKF) and the adaptive reduced basis multi-fidelity ensemble Kalman filter (aRB-MF-EnKF).
 The proposed algorithms exploit the advantages of an online retraining while retaining information on the past surrogate models.
 This approach involves alternating phases of {\it{model inflation}}, in which the high-fidelity trajectories are used to expand the approximation space, and of {\it{model deflation}}, in which past low-fidelity simulations are used to determine which subspace directions to discard without losing accuracy.

-In our study, we restrict our focus to parabolic dissipative problems with sufficient regularity.
-Furthermore, we consider well-behaved initial uncertainty distributions which can be effectively approximated with low-dimensional spaces.
-Within these distributions, we encode the problem's regularity, or, when available, some information on the long time behavior of the system.
+\firstreview{In our study, we focus on parabolic dissipative problems with sufficiently regular solutions.
+These hypotheses offer an extensively studied framework for the use of reduced-order modeling techniques and ensure a good theoretical understanding of the convergence of data assimilation algorithms \cite{oljava2018}.
+Furthermore, we consider initial uncertainty distributions that can be effectively approximated within low-dimensional spaces with defined moments and sufficiently light tails, a necessary condition to ensure the problem's reducibility.
+Within these distributions, we encode the problem's regularity or, when available, some information on the system's long-term behavior.}

 The paper is organized as follows.
 In Section \ref{sec:the_filtering_problem}, we briefly introduce the filtering problem alongside the classical Bayesian and Kalman filters.
 Then, in Section \ref{sec:reduced_order_modeling}, we offer a brief overview of the technique for reduced order modeling, focusing specifically on proper orthogonal decomposition (POD) and Galerkin projections.
-Section \ref{sec:multilevel_enkf} is dedicated to a detailed discussion of the ML-EnKF and MF-EnKF, with Section \ref{sec:the_prediction_step_of_the_MLEnKF} specifically focused on the innovative elements introduced with our approach.
+Section \ref{sec:multilevel_enkf} is dedicated to a detailed discussion of the ML-EnKF and MF-EnKF, with Subsection \ref{sec:the_prediction_step_of_the_MLEnKF} specifically focused on the innovative elements introduced with our approach.
 Finally, in Section \ref{sec:numerical_experiments}, we test the proposed approaches on the quasi-geostrophic equations (QGE) and we compare their performances for different surrogate models.
 In Section \ref{sec:conclusions} we draw conclusions on the proposed method and on its numerical performance.